W-David-Porter/acim/src/text/4-the-illusions-of-the-ego/vii-creation-and-communication/index.md

 ²The ego is thus against communication, except insofar as it is utilised to establish separateness rather than to abolish it.
 ³The communication system of the ego is based on its own thought system, as is everything else it dictates.
 ⁴Its communication is controlled by its need to protect itself, and it will disrupt communication when it experiences threat.
-⁵This disruption is a reäction to a specific person or persons.
+⁵This disruption is a reaction to a specific person or persons.
 ⁶The specificity of the ego’s thinking, then, results in spurious generalisation which is really not abstract at all.
 ⁷It merely responds in certain specific ways to everything it perceives as related.